Rahmenordnung/ink_dreams/README.md

 Django is a flexible framework for quickly creating Python applications. _By default_,locally Django applications are configured to store data into a lightweight [SQLite](https://www.sqlite.org/index.html) database file.

 When we _deploy to Heroku_ one must chose a new data base because that it will be used in the live environment, and not the old one SQLite that is used by default and locally.
 The easiest way and the cheapes is to use [Postgresql](https://www.postgresql.org/)

+## <a name="Email_sending"></a>Email Sending

+When using _Local environment_,  the __Sign Up and reset password__ features will be dealt with the help of  [SMTP Protocolls](https://www.smtp2go.com/?gclid=Cj0KCQjwrMHsBRCIARIsAFgSeI2Btuxe33KkcT8Qk5iFMG8aFkiUP3Pwl56kOIZnELpeegJsrvikS2QaAjTAEALw_wcB) , used by Google.

+But when using Heroku on the live app, I had to use [SendGrid](https://sendgrid.com/) because the SMTP was giving me a lot of errors.

+At the end the services are the same, and the implementation very, very similar.

 -------Travis
 Travis CI is a hosted continuous integration service used to build and test software projects hosted at GitHub.